 Lindsay is a Vancouver native with a love of many things including travel and photography.
 Her newest love is writing.
 She has always been journaling sporadically, but after her first trip with her two sons, she decided to turn her passion for writing into a blog.
 Lindsay’s blog is unique, as she is one of the rare experts of traveling as a solo parent.
 In 2018, she traveled through Japan’s Shimane Prefecture.
 While this part of Japan isn’t very touristy, it’s filled with hidden gems such as the Tachikuekyo Gorge and its more than 1400 Buddha statues, and Iwami Ginzan, Japan’s leading silver-producing town.

-Feeling inspired to travel to The Land of the Rising Sun?
+Feeling inspired to travel?
 Browse food experiences across Japan and start planning your trip today!